No, sorry, Mitsubishi is not on its deathbed. Far from it.

 Pricing for the Eclipse Cross starts at $23,295.
 Our tester was the top-of-the-line SEL model, which is priced from $27,895.
 Our tester also had the Touring Package which adds another $2,500 to the sticker price.

 A quick drive can yield so much.
-I am looking to get one in for the standard evaluation period to see if these initials impressions hold up.
+I am looking to get one in for the standard evaluation period to see if these initial impressions hold up.
 A lot is riding on the Eclipse Cross for Mitsubishi to help grow this brand again.
 You can hire a proven and successful leader to run the company, but you need the product to make his/her job easier.
+This is a hell of a good start!

 However, the Mitsubishi Eclipse Cross represents marked and positive progress for a lineup that needs every bit of help it can get.
 This is the kind of vehicle Diaz needs to help foster Mitsubishi’s continued upward trajectory towards turning the brand around in time for the 2022 Alliance project date.